reactjs/react.dev/src/content/reference/react/use-client.md

 Notably, these are not supported:
 * [Functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function) that are not exported from client-marked modules or marked with `'use server'`
 * [Classes](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Classes_in_JavaScript)
-* Objects that are not an instance of [Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object), or are [null-prototype objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object#null-prototype_objects)
+* Objects that are instances of any class (other than built-ins mentioned) or objects with [null-prototype](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object#null-prototype_objects)
 * Symbols not registered globally, ex. `Symbol('my new symbol')`

 #### Caveats {/*caveats*/}